McMasterRS/lm_agile-development/github-agile.md

 - Given that I am an external customer that has already logged in, when I close my browser tab and open the web application in a new tab, then the web application should require me to sign in again.
 ```

-Make sure to tag the user story with the "user story", "must have" and "epic: sign in options" labels.
+Make sure to tag the user story with the "user story", "must have" and "epic: sign in options" labels and the v1.0.0 milestone.

 ![external-user-story](assets/img/external-user-story.png)
 ## Add User Stories to Agile Board